MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Tikhonov Regularization is Optimal Transport Robust under Martingale Constraints. [[paper]](https://arxiv.org/abs/2210.01413)
+  - Jiajin Li, Sirui Lin, Jose Blanchet, Viet Anh Nguyen. *NeurIPS 2022*
+  - Key Word: Optimal Transport; Distributionally Robust Optimization; Tikhonov Regularization.
+  - <details><summary>Digest</summary> Distributionally robust optimization has been shown to offer a principled way to regularize learning models.
+In this paper, we find that Tikhonov regularization is distributionally robust in an optimal transport sense (i.e., if an adversary chooses distributions in a suitable optimal transport neighborhood of the empirical measure), provided that suitable martingale constraints are also imposed.
+Further, we introduce a relaxation of the martingale constraints which not only provides a unified viewpoint to a class of existing robust methods but also leads to new regularization tools.

+- Nuisances via Negativa: Adjusting for Spurious Correlations via Data Augmentation. [[paper]](https://arxiv.org/abs/2210.01302)
+  - Aahlad Puli, Nitish Joshi, He He, Rajesh Ranganath.
+  - Key Word: Data Augmentation; Robustness to Spurious Correlations.
+  - <details><summary>Digest</summary> We develop an alternative way to produce robust models by data augmentation.
+These data augmentations corrupt semantic information to produce models that identify and adjust for where nuisances drive predictions.
+We study semantic corruptions in powering different robust-modeling methods for multiple out-of distribution (OOD) tasks like classifying waterbirds, natural language inference, and detecting Cardiomegaly in chest X-rays.

 - Federated Representation Learning via Maximal Coding Rate Reduction. [[paper]](https://arxiv.org/abs/2210.00299)
   - Juan Cervino, Navid NaderiAlizadeh, Alejandro Ribeiro.
   - Key Word: Personalized Federated Learning; Maximal Coding Rate Reduction.